belli29/furnitart/README.md

 - Management : allows sellers to keep track of the full inventory.It allows sellers to keep track of orders and preorders
 - Profile : allows users to keep track of orders and preorders
 - Products :allows user to filter products or order them
 - Checkout :allows user get a paypal invoice or to pay directly (Stripe).
 The Stripe payment is done using the support of a webhooker.
-This ensures that orderes are always correctly registered in the server
+This ensures that orderes are always correctly registered in the server.

 For some/all of your features, you may choose to reference the specific project files that implement them, although this is entirely optional.